 I have acquired some knowledge from this book.
-Based on what I have understand and as a summary, our EGO was the hindrance from achieving our dreams, what we aspire to be.
+Based on what I have understood and as a summary, our EGO was the hindrance from achieving our dreams, what we aspire to be.
 It is also the reason we achieved our dreams, and once we got successful, ego also the reason that we are not able to maintain that level of success and eventually failed us.

 I will remember this book when I feel that I am entitled to something.
 When reading Facebook post and I think that I am better than, more than the person whose post I am staring at.
 When I’ve done something remarkable and feel the need to post it on Facebook so others will applaud me.
 I know now that the culprit is my EGO.

 According to the book, we should abhor flatterers as we would on deceivers.
-The reason is that once that flattery remarks begins to sink in our head and we start believing that we are great, that is the start of our downturn.
+The reason is that once that flattery remark begins to sink in our head and we start believing that we are great, that is the start of our downturn.

-I highlighted some phrases in the book:
+I highlighted some phrases in this personal development book:

 – It’s time to sit down and think about what’s truly important to you and then take steps to forsake the rest.